hrydgard/ppsspp-site/docs/reference/settings.md

 You might get a bit of extra antialiasing by setting the resolution higher than what your monitor can do, and letting the emulator downscale, there are also a few postprocessing filters that do a good job helping out with that.
 But it's better to use MSAA in Vulkan.

-Not all games work perfectly in higher resolution, as PSP games were made to run at exactly 480x272.
+Not all games work perfectly in higher resolution, as PSP games were made to run at exactly 480x272 and only tested at that resolution.
 The most common artifact is thin lines between elements in menus and HUD.
-This can sometimes be worked around by using texture upscaling, but is not always practically fixable.
+This can sometimes be worked around by using texture upscaling, but is not always practically fixable, and might have other problems.

+Higher resolutions have obvious benefits for 3D games, but 2D games can benefit too, depending on their style.
+If it's mostly just pixel-aligned sprites art like in King of Fighters (typical of ports from 2D consoles) there won't be any benefits.
+If they scale and rotate stuff (think Patapon) or use vector graphics like loco roco, that will look better at higher rendering resolutions.

 ### Software Rendering